redhat-cip/software-factory/README.md

 	# Only auto is supported now
 	NETWORK_CONFIG=auto

-Save this as "jenkings.virt".
+Save this as "jenkins.virt".
 Now create an image:

 	sudo make jenkins VIRTUALIZED=jenkins.virt